 Angela Tripp

-Angela Tripp is the Director of the Michigan Poverty Law Program, leading efforts to provide legal assistance and resources to low-income individuals in Michigan.
+Angela Tripp is the Director of the Michigan Legal Help Program, leading efforts to provide self-help legal resources to Michigan residents.

 Claudia Colindres Johnson